 If you pick up a carton of commercial eggnog at the supermarket, you’re probably getting much more nog than egg.
 FDA regulations only require that 1.0 percent of a product’s final weight be made up of egg yolk solids for it to bear the eggnog name.
 For “eggnog flavored milk,” the bar is even lower; in addition to requiring less butterfat in the recipe, this label only requires 0.5 percent egg yolk solids in the carton.

 Of course, there are other good reasons why we don’t tip back eggnog year-round.
 Sure, nobody’s reaching for a nice cup of something custardy on a hot day, but it’s not very good for you at all.
-A relatively small four-ounce cup of store-bought eggnog boasts a whopping 170 calories (half of them from fat), nearly 10 grams of fat, and over 70 mg of cholesterol.
-(If you’re keeping score at home, that’s around a quarter of your recommended daily intake of cholesterol.)
+A one-cup (8-ounce) serving of store-bought eggnog boasts 224 calories, 10.6 grams of fat, and 150 mg of cholesterol.
+(If you’re keeping score at home, that’s half of the recommended daily intake of cholesterol.)

 An Unhealthy Obsession